 Good public health is based on creating conditions that enable people to have the best opportunities for health and wellbeing throughout their life.
 It also requires the input of and partnership with agencies beyond the health sector.

-Learn more about Public Health from the Ministry of Health.
+Learn more about Public Health.

 Toi Te Ora Public Health focuses on the achievement of health equity, in particular for Māori.

 The Ministry of Health's definition of equity is: